ga-wdi-pvd/angular-routing/readme.md

 ### Modularity

-Before we continue, we're going to create a new module, called `grumbles`, that represents all components relating to the grumbles themselves -- whereas the `grumblr` module represents the whole app.
-This `grumbles` module is going to contain all of the code and logic specific to individual grumbles -- creating, saving, updating, displaying, and so on -- whereas the `grumblr` module will contain the code necessary to run the app at a high level.
+Before we continue, we're going to create a new module, called `app.grumbles`, that represents all components relating to the grumbles themselves -- whereas the `app` module represents the whole app.
+- `app` module will contain the code necessary to run the app at a high level.
+- `app.grumbles` module is going to contain all of the code and logic specific to individual grumbles -- creating, saving, updating, displaying, and so on

 ```
 $ touch js/grumbles/grumbles.module.js